 Foundation for Modern Music is a 501(c)(3) non-profit organization.

-Our programming has since evolved to offer dynamic educational outreach including free-of-charge events for the public.
+Our performance seasons have evolved to offer dynamic educational outreach including free-of-charge events for the public.
 This has gained extensive sponsorship/coverage from entities such as UNIVISION TV, KPRC Local 2, KUHA Classical 91.7, Great Day Houston, KTRK Channel 13, KRIV Fox 26, the Houston Chronicle, La Subasta Newspaper, La Voz de Houston, and others.
-The private sector has further demonstrated investment in our mission through support from United Airlines, Texas Children's Hospital, Heineken, CITGO, Fiesta, Wood MacKenzie, the Houston Astros, and more.
+The private sector has further demonstrated investment in our mission through support from United Airlines, Texas Children's Hospital, Heineken, CITGO, Fiesta, Silver Eagle, Wood MacKenzie, the Houston Astros, and more.

-Though FMM's performances have expanded beyond Houston to reach as far as New York's La MaMa Theatre and London's prestigious Wigmore Hall, FMM also presents programs that draw international attention and talent to Houston, as exemplified by the Robert Avalon International Competition.
+Though FMM's performances have expanded beyond Houston to reach as far as New York's La MaMa Theatre, London's prestigious Wigmore Hall, and the Smithsonian, FMM also presents programs that draw international attention and talent to Houston, as exemplified by the Robert Avalon International Competition.
 Entries from multiple continents make this an international event unique to the region, positioning Houston as an important center for new composers on a par with cities such as New York, Chicago, and Paris.
-FMM also has engaged in numerous partnerships with other vibrant organizations such as 14 Pews, Blaffer Gallery, Greenbriar Consortium, MECA, Miller Outdoor Theatre, Museum of Fine Arts Houston, Piping Rock Singers, and Rothko Chapel; most recently creating a new chamber music series for Galveston called “Bridging the Bay” in collaboration with Moody Mansion and Greenbriar.
+FMM also has engaged in numerous partnerships with other vibrant organizations such as 14 Pews, Blaffer Gallery, Danmar, Flamart, Greenbriar Consortium, InTempo Dance, MECA, Miller Outdoor Theatre, Museum of Fine Arts Houston, Piping Rock Singers, and Rothko Chapel; a recent anti-bullying festival drew an audience of 4.000 K-12 students to Miller.